Grant-Steinfeld/semantic-db-agraph/README.md

 > AllegroGraph is an ultra scalable, high-performance, and transactional Semantic Graph Database which turns complex data into actionable business insights.

-> Has a full featured free edition with `5 million triple limit`, which is plenty to get started, evaluate and have fun with it!
+> Has a full featured free edition with `5 million triple` limit, which is plenty to get started, evaluate and have fun with it!

 [Download options AGraph](https://franz.com/agraph/downloads/)
 Not only can you install AGraph on Linux, but also in Docker or Virtual Machine optons are availible as well.